Management Audit Definition

 - The management Audit team should confirm whether the management placed proper control to generate and provide the reports on time.

-- Report generation will be called as an essential tool for the identification of errors.
+- Report generation will be called an essential tool for the identification of errors.
 Sometimes it will also act as a whistleblower to control the greater mistakes during the process.

 - Generally, the reports of the audit should improve the efficiency of the management for the betterment regularly.